Experimental Combination of Olaparib and Radium-223 For Metastatic Castration-Resistant Prostate Cancer That Has Spread

 - Participants must have castrate levels of serum testosterone < 50 ng/dL

-- Participants without orchiectomy must be maintained on luteinizing hormone releasing hormone agonist/antagonist; participants receiving prior docetaxel or abiraterone for hormone sensitive disease are permitted
+- Participants without orchiectomy must be maintained on luteinizing hormone releasing hormone (LHRH) agonist/antagonist; participants receiving prior docetaxel abiraterone, or next generation AR antagonist (enzalutamide, apalutamide, or darolutamide) for hormone sensitive disease are permitted

-- Participants must have progressive disease as defined by the following:
+- Participants must have progressive disease as defined by any of the following:

 - Castrate resistant disease as defined by PCWG-3 criteria; participants must have a rise in PSA on two successive determination at least one week apart and PSA levels >= 2 ng/mL (only the screening PS needs to be >= 2 ng/mL) and serum testosterone < 50 ng/dL